kamathshenoy/iOSDevelopment/README.md

 Prerequisites/Limitations

-	This app supportsiPhone 5 and iPhone 6.
-Other devices are untested and will be released a later date.
+	This app supports iPhone 5 and iPhone 6 in portrait mode only.
+Other devices and landscape orientation is untested and will be released a later date.

 Installation and deployment

  	Please download the code from github and execute the code using xCode.
 Please run the code in a simulator or using a iPhone 6 device.
+Please use the Device Orientation in General setting to set the app in portrait mode.

 API References